-- prior to admission in to the school.
-All visitors are required to sign in and to wear a visitor's badge; these have the school logo. - 2.
-By prior arrangement designated parking spaces are made available for visitors on the school car park; visitors who use these spaces are informed by the member of staff they are visiting that they are not allowed to drive on or off the premises between 8.20am to 9.15am and 3pm to 4pm. - 3.
-The Headmistress must be made aware of any visitor who will be working with children or within the classroom before the activity can commence. - 4.
-Where ever possible visitors to the school must have had the relevant security checks as advised by the Local Authority eg Children's Barred List Check, or DBS checks.
-A record is kept in the school office.
-The school may seek suitability checks through social media or google. - 5.
-Visitors to classes for specific purposes of contribution to topics, relating experiences etc are to be encouraged and welcomed.
-In arranging such visits, teachers should consult with the Headmistress prior to finalising arrangements and should try to ensure that the visit causes minimum class/school disruption. - 6.
-If no CRB clearance is shown, for example as in the case of a interviewee, then a member of school staff is to escort the visitor at all times.
-Visitors with access to pupils are given a summary copy of the Safeguarding policy - 7.
+- 6. If no CRB clearance is shown, for example as in the case of an interviewee, then a member of school staff is to escort the visitor at all times.
+Visitors with access to pupils are given a summary copy of the Safeguarding Policy - 7.
 Whenever possible, contractors working in the school grounds are engaged to work outside school hours or outside term time.
 When this is not possible, all personnel are asked to prove a copy of CRB clearance and, if possible, they are kept away from children. - 8.
 Insurance details of any contractors working within the school must be checked by the Bursar before commencing work on site.
 And must have the necessary insurance cover for work in schools.
-Contractors must also be made aware of the school's asbestos record before work starts. - Contractors must ensure they liaise with the Senior Managers of the school with regard to health and safety issues.
-Eg where pupils will be working, walking etc and when.
+Contractors must also be made aware of the school's asbestos record before work starts. - 9.
+Contractors must ensure they liaise with the Bursar with regard to health and safety issues.
+E.g. where pupils will be working, walking etc and when.
 A risk assessment will be carried out to address levels of supervision required. - 10.
 All visitors working with the children must be made aware of the school's confidentiality policy. - 11.
 A member of staff, teacher or learning support assistant, would be present at any pupil related activity carried out by the visitor to ensure that relevant policies and procedures were followed. - 12.
 All visitors must sign the visitors' book when leaving the school in case a register had to be taken eg fire drill.
 We also welcome any visitors' oral or written comments with regard to their welcome, the ethos of the school etc. - 13.
-Any visitor not recognised by staff in school will be questioned and if necessary calmly asked to leave.
+Any visitor not recognised by staff in school will be questioned and if necessary, calmly asked to leave.